TheHive-Project/CortexDocs/installation/install-guide.md

 cd Cortex/www
 ```

-Install NodeJs libraries, which are required by this step, bower libraries (JavaScript libraries downloaded by the browser).
+Install Node.js libraries, which are required by this step, bower libraries (JavaScript libraries downloaded by the browser).
 Then
 build the front-end :
 ```
 npm install